Google launches Google Play Pass, a $5 a month game and app service without microtransactions

 This launch comes a few days after Apple has launched its Apple Arcade service, also priced at $5 a month.
 The key difference outside of platform compatibility, however, comes from the fact that Apple is helping finance new games to debut on its Arcade service.
 Both Apple Arcade and the Google Play Pass allow every member of a family sharing group (up to 5 additional people) to download and play their libraries without having to pay any additional fee.

-Though all of the software included in Google Play Pass is already existing, it still carries some heavy hitters, including the likes of Terraria, Star Wars®: Knights of the Old Republic™, Monument Valley, Limbo, and non-gaming software like AccuWeather.
+Though all of the software included in Google Play Pass is already existing, it still carries some heavy hitters, including the likes of Terraria, Star Wars: KotOR II, Monument Valley, Limbo, and non-gaming software like AccuWeather.
 New apps and games will be added to the service monthly, with games like This War Of Mine announced to be coming soon.

 In order to accommodate the new service, the Google Play Store will be getting a "Play Pass" tab dedicated to games and apps that are on the service for subscribers.
 These apps will also be labelled with "tickets" on their individual Play Store pages.
 Any software labelled with a ticket will be downloadable for free with no additional purchase necessary and without fear of advertisements.